activeadmin/activeadmin-mongoid/README.md

 ActiveAdmin hacks to support Mongoid.
-Some ActiveAdmin features are disabled:
+Some ActiveAdmin features are disabled or not working properly:

-- comments
+- comments are disabled by default
+- filters are somehow broken

 For more on Mongoid support in ActiveAdmin see [this issue](https://github.com/gregbell/active_admin/issues/26).